RossSickora/devOps-leader-class/DevOps-Agenda-Prep.md

 - Using Incident Reviews to Your Advantage
 - Organizational Models in DevOps:  Functional Silo Structure
 - Organizational Models in DevOps:  Seven Characteristics
 - Organizational Models in DevOps:  Matrix, Full Stack, and Cross-Functional
 - Living in a Hybrid World

+- Week 2 Followup
+  - ITIL Discussion
+- Focused Discussion
+  - Continuous Integration and Continuous Deployment IRL

 ## Week-4 - July 3rd